Anthony Kwame Harrison

-Anthony Kwame Harrison is associate professor in the Department of Sociology with a half-time appointment in the Africana Studies Program at Virginia Tech.
-He is the Edward S. Diggs Professor in Humanities and the Gloria D. Smith Professor of Africana Studies.
+Anthony Kwame Harrison is an associate professor in the Department of Sociology with a half-time appointment in the Africana Studies Program at Virginia Tech.
+He is also the Edward S. Diggs Professor in Humanities.

 His research and teaching generally explore issues surrounding racial identification, hip hop music, qualitative research methodologies, and social space.
 An interdisciplinary scholar, Dr. Harrison has presented his work at conferences focusing on anthropology, sociology, Black studies, popular music studies, philosophy, marketing, qualitative inquiry, and higher education pedagogy.
 He is President of the General Anthropology Division of the American Anthropological Association and on the Advisory Board of the Race and the Marketplace (RIM) Network.

-Harrison has authored two books, in addition to numerous academic articles and chapters in edited volumes.
+Harrison has authored several books, in addition to numerous academic articles and chapters in edited volumes.
 His first book, Hip Hop Underground: The Integrity and Ethics of Racial Identification is an ethnographic study of a multiracial community of hip-hop practitioners in the San Francisco Bay Area.
 His second book, Ethnography, is a historically informed, future-facing overview of cultural anthropologies principal research methodology.
-He also co-edited Race in the Marketplace: Crossing Critical Boundaries and, most recently, curated a special issue of the French arts-based journal Dysfunction, dedicated to the life and career of James ‘Billboard’ Jackson.
+He also co-edited Race in the Marketplace: Crossing Critical Boundaries and, most recently, curated a special issue of the French arts-based journal Dysfunction, dedicated to the life and career of James “Billboard” Jackson.

 Harrison completed a bachelor’s degree in anthropology at the University of Massachusetts, Amherst, and a master’s degree and a doctorate in cultural anthropology at Syracuse University.
-He is a winner of multiple teaching awards and former chair of Virginia Tech’s Academy of Teaching Excellence.
+He is the winner of multiple teaching awards and a former chair of Virginia Tech’s Academy of Teaching Excellence.

 - Popular Music Studies